Writing a to do list is a thing of joy.

 I think I’ve mentioned before, how keeping a consistent diary hasn’t worked for me.
 However, I can proudly say that using a daily planner is a great way for me to record a few notes alongside my tasks and jobs.
 And therefore build up a diary of sorts.

 Tracking any behaviour usually leads to improving that behaviour.
 A daily planner that has a tracker can be a simple tool you can use to keep up with a new daily habit or behaviour.
-My daily planner has a tracker for sleep, water intake and walking steps.
+My daily planner has a tracker for sleep, water intake and walking steps - each one contributes to your general health.

 There’s no need to banish your to do list to the bin just yet, sometimes there’s no better option than a good list; brain-dumping is one such occasion.
 However, there are so many reasons to make the move to using a daily planner.

 Do you have a favourite planner?
-What features make it work for you?
+Which features make it work for you?
 Let me know in the comments below.